 - Engine or generator must be running, or plugged into shore power. - 2.
 Transmission must be in park or neutral (if applicable). - 3.
-Set the parking brake and level the unit. - 4.
-Remove transit bars (if so equipped) if extending the room; install if retracting.
+Set the parking brake and level the unit. - Remove transit bars (if so equipped) if extending the room; install if retracting. - 5.
+Turn ON the on/off switch or key.